-- Auditions are not required for dance classes for Spring 2021.
-Students are expected to self-enroll in these classes based on their training/preparedness level.
+Auditions are not required for dance courses for Fall 2021.
+Students are expected to self-enroll in these courses based on their training/preparedness level.

 - Students enrolling in Theater 141 are expected to have at least one full year or two semesters of beginning level modern/contemporary dance technique, Africana dance technique, or equivalent experience.
 They should have a basic understanding of getting into and out of the floor and be comfortable with improvisation and open to exploring their bodies through movement research.

 - Students enrolling in Theater 142 are expected to have at least two full years or four semesters of modern/contemporary dance technique, Africana dance technique, or equivalent experience.
 They should be able to get into and out of the floor with ease and understand the mechanics of inversions.
 They should be comfortable utilizing modern dance terminology and forms.
 And, they should understand that their dancing bodies are an interrelated mix of physical, mental, emotional, and spiritual ways of knowing the world.